Squidkiller01/Decoding-Program/README.md

 ## Year: 2024

 ### Overview
 This Python program is designed to decode or encode text using various encryption and encoding methods.
-It offers the flexibility to choose from a range of decryption methods, including Caesar Cipher, Base64, Atbash Cipher, ROT13, and Keyword Cipher.
+It offers the flexibility to choose from a range of decryption methods, including Caesar Cipher, Base64, Atbash Cipher, and ROT13 Cipher.

 ### Usage
 To run the program: